perladvent/perldotcom/content/article/the-hijacking-of-perl-com.md

 to other domain owners involved and this is the basic scheme they reported.

-John Berryhill provided [some forensic work in Twitter](https://twitter.com/briandfoy_perl/status/1354535622069919748) that showed the compromised actually happened in September.
-The domain was transferred to BizCN in December, but the nameservers were not changed.
-The domain was transferred again in January to Key Systems, GmbH.
+John Berryhill provided [some forensic work in Twitter](https://twitter.com/briandfoy_perl/status/1354535622069919748) that showed the compromise actually happened in September.
+The domain was transferred to the BizCN registrar in December, but the nameservers were not changed.
+The domain was transferred again in January to another registrar, Key Systems, GmbH.
 This latency period avoids immediate detection, and bouncing the domain through a couple registrars makes the recovery much harder.